Monolithic vs Microservices Architecture

 However, the design process is complex in the microservices architecture.
 You need a more experienced team for such projects.

-10. Complexities in adopting microservices vs monolithic approach
+10. Complexities in adopting

 Monolithic applications become more complex as you add more features to them.
 You find one large code base harder to handle.
-Further enhancements become harder, furthermore, maintenance and scaling are harder.
+Further enhancements become harder; furthermore, maintenance and scaling are harder.

 You face different complexities in the microservices architecture.
 A few examples are as follows: